afiniel/old-yiimpool_setup/README.md

-# yiimpool_setup
+# yiimpool_setup v4.7.5

-Installations files. . .
+Installation files for yiimpool-installer

+#### These files do nothing on their own please go to https://github.com/afiniel/Yiimp-Pool-Installer